dhleong/intellivim/README.md

 `:RunList` List run configurations and their types

+`:RunTest` Builds and runs the test case under the cursor, opening a split to contain the output with fancy test status visualization.
+Currently supports JUnit tests (See #5)

 #### Mappings

 With the exception of setting the `omnifunc` per-buffer, IntelliVim does not come with